epomatti/azure-functions-serverless-prototype/README.md

 ## Infrastructure

-To setup the infrastructure run the Terraform configuration `main.tf`
+Create the infrastructure with `main.tf`.
+More info on how to setup Azure connectivity here: [Authenticating using a Service Principal](https://www.terraform.io/docs/providers/azurerm/guides/service_principal_client_secret.html)

 ```
 terraform plan
 terraform apply
 ```

-More info on how to setup Azure connectivity here: [Authenticating using a Service Principal](https://www.terraform.io/docs/providers/azurerm/guides/service_principal_client_secret.html)
+### Local Development

+To setup the local environment an Application Registration is **required to be created manually**.
+(I didn't have the time yet to do it by scripts)

+Procedure:

+1. Go to Azure AD and create an Applicatoin Registration
+2. Create a `Client Secret` for that app
+3. Add the app credentials to the `local.settings.json` file
+4. Go to the Key Vault and add an `Access Policy` for that application with KEY opertions `Get`, `Decrypt` and `Encrypt`

+Terraform is declarative, meaning that "if else" is not an option so I'm leaving it manual for now.

 ## Sources